Coronavirus California: Map shows which counties can, can't reopen under reopening tiers

 - Restaurants: open indoors at 50% capacity

-- Wineries: open indoors at 50% capacity or 200 people, whichever is fewer
+- Wineries, breweries and distilleries: open indoors at 50% capacity or 200 people, whichever is fewer

 - Family entertainment centers: open indoors at 50% capacity including arcades, ice skating, roller skating, and indoor playgrounds